KarolyPoka/BB-8/README.md

 char ssid[] = "J.A.R.V.I.S.";                     //your hotspot's wifi name char pass[] = "tonystarkdiesinendgame";           //your hotspot's wifi password
 ```
--Connect the power source to the Body's motherboard and wait for the ESP-Mobile connection.
+- Connect the power source to the Body's motherboard and wait for the ESP-Mobile connection.
 If the connection is successfull the
 little red sing will disappear in the Blynk' board.

--Try to control the motors.
+- Try to control the motors.